jatanpandya83/Small-dataset-statistics/README.md

 I had 16 data points of platelet count collected over past 3-4 years, which is obviously too small.
 You need the i.i.d(identical independent) assumption and atleast 30 data points to apply CLT.

 # What questions did I want to answer?
+How likely is it that my platelet count indicates thrombocytopenia?
+Naturally, I decided to perform hypothesis test at alpha = 10%

+Hypothesis test: In this case it is a one sample, one sided test, as below:
+- Null hypothesis: I have no medical condition
+- Alternate hypothesis: I have thrombocytopenia

 # My approach